-And therein lies the greatest myth in travel: that everyone should do it; that if you don’t, you’re somehow less interesting, less cultured than the masses
+The greatest myth in travel is that everyone should do it; that if you don’t, you’re somehow less interesting, less cultured than the masses

 Farhan is 32.
 He is smart, funny and confident.
 He talks intelligently and entertainingly on a wide range of subjects from South African politics to Formula 1 championships.